Can you vote? ... not everyone can ...

-If your name is on the register of electors and you are aged 16 or over, you will, unless you are further included in the absent voters list, get a poll card around 15th March.
+If your name is on the register of electors and you are aged 16 or over, you will, unless you are further included in the absent voters list, get a polling card around mid March.
 This will tell you where your Polling Station is and when it is open.
 The card is for information only.
 Don't worry if you lose it or forget it - you can still vote without it.
 It just makes it easier if you take it to the Polling Station and show it to the clerk.

 Voting in Person